Reviews You Can Rely On

 The Merrell Moab 3 is our favorite budget-friendly hiking shoe that excels in warmer climates.
 These are trail-ready from day one and provide the support for longer hikes, though we have no issue taking them on quick day hikes, too.

 Hiking in the great outdoors is a ton of fun, whether you load up on gear or head out with nothing more than some water and a solid pair of shoes.
 And if you are the kind of hiker who loves to have all the gear, we've probably tested it and have recommendations for you, like women's daypacks and hydration packs.
-If you are planning longer treks carrying a heavy pack or just prefer to have a bit more support, you might be interested in our reviews on women's hiking boots.
+If you are planning longer treks carrying a heavy pack or just prefer to have a bit more support, you might be interested in our reviews on hiking boots for women.

 Related: Best Hiking Shoes for Men

-Top 19 Hiking Shoes - Test Results
+Top 19 Hiking Shoes

 Displaying 1 - 19 (scroll right)